Let's face it, data protection breaches in healthcare are nothing new.

 5. Take extra care when sharing health data with third parties

-6. Ensure special categories of data are always adequately protected
+6. Ensure special categories of data are adequately protected

-Use extra security measures (such as encryption) when sending information electronically.
+Always use extra security measures (such as encryption) when sending information electronically.
+Sensitive data needs to be given additional consideration and protection.

 7. Use the right tools for the job